The Indian Ideology: Reception

 Following the essays' original publication, the LRB received several letters of praise as well as criticism from scholars in India and abroad.
 When they were collected in book form as The Indian Ideology by Three Essays Collective, a small Gurgaon-based publisher of scholarly material, the work received several reviews in the print and digital media.

 Positive

 Pankaj Mishra affirms that Anderson has found self-delusion in the Indian claims of uniqueness.
-While Anderson's critics accuse him of "quasi-imperialist condescension, Orientalist caricature and ignorance" Mishra finds that Anderson can easily slam such accusations, since he has expended even more criticism on the British ruling class.
+While Anderson's critics accuse him of "quasi-imperialist condescension, Orientalist caricature and ignorance" Mishra believes that these accusation are confuted because he has expended even more criticism on the British ruling class.
 Mishra states that it is difficult to argue with Anderson's findings and is at times unanswerable on the Indian military occupation of Kashmir, leaves readers struck by the evidence of the role of the upper-caste Hindus in Indian politics and displays awkward facts about the roles of Nehru and Gandhi in the Partition of India to their admirers.